-Caltrans coordinated with the Capitol Corridor on planning a new station at the Ardenwood Park-and-Ride lot in the City of Fremont.
-Coordinating the Caltrans Bay Area Mobility Hub Concept Study will lead to three potential mobility hub facilities in District 4.
-We also coordinated with the Caltrans Bay Area Transit Plan to lead to a comprehensive District 4 approach for transit-supportive infrastructure on the SHS.
-During the previous fiscal year, Caltrans Division of Rail and Mass Transportation has worked with MTC and the San Joaquin Regional Rail Commission to advance the second phase of the Southern Alameda County Integrated Rail Study, including coordination with the 2022 State Rail Plan update.
+Caltrans has coordinated with the Capitol Corridor on planning for a new station at the Ardenwood Park-and-Ride lot in the City of Fremont.
+Additionally, Caltrans is managing the consultant contract to develop the Caltrans Bay Area Transit Plan, aiming to establish a comprehensive approach for transit-supportive infrastructure on the SHS in District 4.

-Coordinate with local agencies to improve the State Highway System to optimize alternative modes of transportation.

-Review Caltrans project development documents and ensure that alternative modes of transportation are considered and accommodated wherever feasible.

-Provide project management support for transit projects on the State Highway System.

-Participate in Project Development Teams (PDTs) for projects with transit components.

-Seek partnership opportunities to improve and expand the District P&R system.

-Plan for improved and new P&R lots

-Participate in PDTs for projects with P&R components.
+- Coordinate with local agencies to enhance the State Highway System for optimizing alternative modes of transportation. - Review Caltrans project development documents to ensure the consideration and accommodation of alternative modes of transportation wherever feasible. - Provide project management support for transit projects on the State Highway System and participate in Project Development Teams (PDTs) for projects with transit components. - Seek partnership opportunities to enhance and expand the District's Park and Ride (P&R) system, including planning for improved and new P&R lots.
+Participate in PDTs for projects involving Park and Ride components.

+Estimated Person-Months and Cost $\ensuremath{N\!/A}$